-Modified System or Tactics.
+5.3.1 Modified System or Tactics.
 Figure 6 shows the profit over generation produced by the GP for two of the considered scenarios.
 The left of Figure 6 shows results for the Network Unreliability scenario.
 For much of the first seven generations of planning, plan reuse outperforms planning from scratch, with the two eventually converging to the same fitness at generation eight.
 The Increased Costs and Failing Data Center scenarios showed similar results.

-Changing Environment.
-The right of Figure 6 shows results for the Request Spike + New Data Center scenario, in which the system replans for a large increase in the number of system requests handled by previous plans (e.g., the Slashdot effect [45]).
+5.3.2 Changing Environment.
+The right of Figure 6 shows results for the Request Spike + New Data Center scenario, in which the system replans for a large increase in the number of system requests handled by previous plans (e.g., the Slashdot effect [42]).

 We also provide the system with a new data center, D, to possibly use to address this issue.
 This scenario shows the most pronounced differences between plan reuse and planning from scratch, with plan reuse performing better for all 20 generations.
 The Request Spike and New Data Center scenarios alone showed a similar pattern but was less pronounced.

-Wall-clock time.
+5.3.3 Wall-clock time.
 Because fitness evaluation time varies by plan size, the amount of time needed to evaluate the fitness of each generation is variable, making the number of generations an imperfect proxy for run time.
 Thus, Figure 7 shows results in terms of wall-clock time for each scenario.
 The Network Unreliability, Increased Costs and Failing Data Center scenarios showed similar behavior, with only a very small benefit from reusing plans.
-The New Data Center and Request
+The New Data Center and Request Spike + New Data Center scenarios showed greater differences, in particular the Request Spike + New Data Center scenario showed a clear advantage to reusing existing plans.

-3We also evaluated planning in response to the two changes independently.
+&lt;sup>3We also evaluated planning in response to the two changes independently.
 Both scenarios showed similar results to the Request Spike + New Data Center, although the benefits of plan reuse are more prominent in the hybrid scenario.